notgfx/notgfxCFG/README.md

 Also you need to change your settings preferably in cfg's from config pack, not from the game menu.
 Changes from the game menu or console do **not** affect the final setting and will not be saved.

+There is launch parameters, that i prefer to use:
+-dxlevel 90 -full -w 1280 -h 720 -console -novid -useforcedmparms -noforcemaccel -noforcemspd